 History in St. George dates back millennia to the Virgin River Anasazi.
 Modern (white) settlers arrived in the 18th century; the LDS church arrived in the mid-19th Century.
-The History Walking Tour won’t take you to Anasazi sites (those are located a bit outside of town on the west side) but will guide you past some of the historic homes and buildings, including the Brigham Young Winter Home and Historic Courthouse.
+The History Walking Tour won’t take you to Anasazi sites (those are located a bit outside of town on the west side) but will guide you past some of the historic buildings and homes, including the Brigham Young Winter Home and Historic Courthouse.

 Zion National Park

-I’ve already mentioned it a few times, but obviously the crown jewel of tourism to St. George is Zion National Park.
-It’s an hour drive from St. George to the park entrance in Springdale – which can take up a fair amount of time if you make the multiple times during a weekend in St. George.
+I’ve already mentioned it a few times, but it is obviously the crown jewel of tourism to St. George is Zion National Park.
+It’s an hour’s drive from St. George to the park entrance in Springdale – which can take up a fair amount of time if you make the multiple times during a weekend in St. George.
 However, close access to the park with all the amenities and options in St. George is a pretty sweet combo.

 How to Spend 3 Days in St. George & Greater Zion